-His name is Rulon Hacking!!!
-We have searched for any information we could find about Mr. Hacking and discovered his paintings hang in gallery’s in New Mexico, some have sold at auction and he studied with a famous Russian artist.
-That is all we can find, we would like to know something of this gentleman’s history or find him.
-We want to give him credit for these beautiful murals and showcase some of his work for our guests’ enjoyment!
+here.
+Above Swift Creek Trading (a local western apparel store) is another mural by the same artist which he painted as payment for dental work.
+The dentist is long gone but a CPA, Richard Brough, still has his office at this location.
+We asked Mr. Brough if he knew who this painter was (is)?
+This mural is unsigned as well, however Mr. Brough has two of the fellow’s paintings and they are signed.
+At long last we found our painter!
+His name is Rulon Hacking.
+We have searched for any information we could find about Mr. Hacking.
+We discovered his paintings hanging in galleries in New Mexico, some have sold at auction, and that he studied with a famous Russian artist.
+That is all we currently know.
+We would like to know more of this gentleman’s history or find him.
+If you have heard of him or recognize his beautiful work, please don’t hesitate to let us know!
+We want to give him credit due for these incredible murals and continue to showcase his work for our guests’ enjoyment!

 Art & Murals at Colter’s Lodge

 When we started renovations in April 2013, the Mountain Man painting that hangs on the outside of Colter’s Lodge was in great disrepair.
 It had faded to the point you could not even tell he had a face.
 We decided to make it a top priority to have it restored.
 We found out the original painter was Ray Shaw and it was completed around 1987.
 We searched the internet for Ray and found a phone number for him in Colorado.
 When we called and asked if he would be interested in restoring the Mountain Man, he said “When do you need it done by?”
 He was thrilled to restore the painting that hangs in his hometown of Afton and had finished restoring it within a month.
 We are immensely proud to showcase the work of this world class wildlife artist.
 We have prints hanging throughout Colter’s Lodge – see if you can locate a few while you’re here!